fastmovingtarget/TripeTriadUnity/README.md

  ## Milestone 3
   - Implement within an overworld where the player can move around and challenge AI opponents with different playstyles.
   - Attach Rules to cards, potentially with upgrade paths.

+Current Status:
+Milestone 1 Complete, development paused for other projects.